 Bridge supports a minimum screen resolution of 2560 x 1600.
 Working on HiDPI monitors with screen resolution set below 2560 x 1600 truncates the Bridge user interface and some of the items may not fit on the screen.

 With High DPI support enabled on Windows, the Bridge user interface scales to 200% on HiDPI monitors.
 However, Bridge also allows you to manually set the scaling preference:

 In the Preferences dialog, click Interface.

-The scaling takes effect the next time you start Adobe Bridge.
+The change will take effect the next time Adobe Bridge is launched.

 Numerous program settings are stored in the Adobe Bridge preferences file, including display, Adobe Photo Downloader, performance, and file-handling options.

 Restoring preferences returns settings to their defaults and can often correct unusual application behavior.

 Press and hold the Ctrl key (Windows) or the Option key (Mac OS) while starting Adobe Bridge.